Unreliable, slow, unresponsive, inconsistent, doing the bare minimum, checked out.

 2) Focus on the patterns

-As you build the list of issues out, you should start to see patterns.
+As you build the list of issues out, you should start to see patterns in what your underperforming employee is doing.
 The recurring issues are the ones you'll want to focus on with them.
 Fixing them will yield the greatest improvement overall in the shortest amount of time.

 Compare to your values